ytsvetko/qvec/README.md

 Yulia Tsvetkov, ytsvetko@cs.cmu.edu

 This is an easy-to-use, fast tool to measure the intrinsic quality of word vectors.
-The evaluation score depends on how well the word vector dimensions align to a matrix of features manually crafted from lexical resources.
+The evaluation score depends on how well the word vectors correlate with a matrix of features from manually crafted lexical resources.
 The evaluation score is shown to correlate strongly with performance in downstream tasks (cf. Tsvetkov et al, 2015 for details and results).
 QVEC is model agnostic and thus can be used for evaluating word vectors produced by any given model.